ionahu08/DeepFM_with_PyTorch/README.md

 ## Conclusion

-Among the models tested (DNN, DLRM, and DeepFM), the **DeepFM model achieved the best performance**.
+Among the models tested (DLRM, and DeepFM), the **DeepFM model achieved the best performance**.
 This is likely due to its architecture, which effectively combines:

 - An **interaction layer** that captures feature interactions (like DLRM),
 - And a **parallel MLP** that processes the concatenated raw embeddings and dense features.